oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Configure the name of the ConfigMap in the Domain YAML file `configuration.overridesConfigMap` field.
 * Configure the names of each Secret in Domain YAML file.
   * If the Secret contains the WebLogic admin `username` and `password` keys, then set the Domain YAML file `webLogicCredentialsSecret` field.
-  * For all other secrets, add them to the Domain YAML file `configuration.secrets` field.
-Note: This must be in an array format even if you only add one secret (see the sample Domain resource YAML below).
+  * For all other Secrets, add them to the Domain YAML file `configuration.secrets` field.
+Note: This must be in an array format even if you only add one Secret (see the sample Domain YAML below).
 * Any override changes require stopping all WebLogic Server instance Pods, applying your Domain YAML file (if it changed), and restarting the WebLogic Server instance Pods before they can take effect.
   * Custom override changes on an existing running domain, such as updating an override ConfigMap, a Secret, or a Domain, will not take effect until all running WebLogic Server instance Pods in your domain are shutdown (so no servers are left running), and the domain is subsequently restarted with your new Domain (if it changed), or with your existing Domain (if you haven't changed it).
   * To stop all running WebLogic Server instance Pods for your domain, apply a changed resource, and then start/restart the domain: